2019 Lisburn and Castlereagh City Council election

-The 2019 Lisburn and Castlereagh City Council election was the second election to Lisburn and Castlereagh city Council, part of the Northern Ireland local elections on 2 May 2019, returned 40 members to the Lisburn and Castlereagh city Council via Single Transferable Vote.
+The 2019 Lisburn and Castlereagh City Council election was the second election to Lisburn and Castlereagh city Council, part of the Northern Ireland local elections on 2 May 2019, which returned 40 members to the Lisburn and Castlereagh city Council via Single Transferable Vote.

 Election results

 Note: "Votes" are the first preference votes.

 The overall turnout was 49.21% with a total of 50,268 valid votes cast.
 A total of 479 ballots were rejected.